13 Top Chinese Car Brands [As Of 2025]

 Founded in 1969

-Dongfeng Motor Corporation, or DFM, is one of China’s four largest state-owned auto manufacturers, alongside SAIC, FAW Group, and Changan Automobile.
+Dongfeng Motor Corporation is one of China’s four largest state-owned auto manufacturers, alongside SAIC, FAW Group, and Changan Automobile.

 The company has made a few notable foreign investments in the past.
-In 2012, Dongfeng acquired a Swedish engineering firm called T Engineering AB to establish its first R&D facility outside China.
+In 2012, Dongfeng acquired T Engineering AB, a Swedish engineering firm, to establish its first R&D facility outside of China.

-Then, in 2014, it acquired a 14.1% stake in French PSA Group for 800 million euros (equivalent to 6.691 billion RMB).
-Five years later, in 2019, after PSA Group merged with Fiat Chrysler Automobiles (FCA) to create Stellantis, Dongfeng ended with a 9.14% stake in the newly founded entity.
+Then, in 2014, it acquired a 14.1% stake in the French PSA Group for $930 million.
+Five years later, in 2019, after PSA Group merged with Fiat Chrysler Automobiles (FCA) to create Stellantis, Dongfeng retained a 9.14% stake in the newly formed entity.

 7. FAW Group